№ 00 — Adam Manji · San Francisco, CA

 Sports

-Snappy is built on a contrarian bet — that the right form-factor for daily fantasy is short, head-to-head, and feels like a mobile game, not a spreadsheet.
+Snappy is built on a contrarian bet — that the right form-factor for fantasy is short, head-to-head, ranked, and feels like a mobile game, not a spreadsheet.
 Live matchmaking, snake drafts, real-time scoring.

 iii.